eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

         - which appear everywhere
         - have to be parenthesized, so larger functions end up looking lisp-ish with a chain of close parentheses at the end
             - you can avoid this by refactoring each match into a separate function, but then you get the long and chains
-- conservative ocaml
-    - my ocaml vs. all the ocaml i see in the wild
 - ppx
-- at least it's not haskell
+    - it's kind of necessary
-- how the fuck do i profile
+    - common lisp is the only language that really does macros right
+- tooling
     - docs are useless if i can't find them
-- tooling
+    - my standard for tooling:
+        - i should be able to run the commands in the current version of the documentation and have them work
+    - set up dune and opam, angrily
+    - haven't used it enough
     - kinda works sometimes
+- how the fuck do i profile
 - Modules: Better is Worse
     - central feature that makes sml and ocaml attractive
         - what they are